KatherLab/LLMAIx/README.md

 2. Download/Clone this repository: `git clone https://github.com/KatherLab/LLMAIx.git`
 3. Go to the repository directory: `cd LLMAIx`
 4. Edit `docker-compose.yml` with the correct path to the models directory.
 Inside of this model path should be the _.gguf_ files as well as the adapted `config.yml` file.
-5. Run the docker image: `docker-compose up` (add `-d` to run in detached mode)
+5. Run the docker image: `docker compose up` (add `-d` to run in detached mode)

 Now access in your browser via `http://localhost:19999`

-Alternatively to the first step, create a `docker-compose.yml` and `config.yml` file.
-Edit the files according to this repository, no need to download the whole repository!
+## Run with Docker (API only)

+> [!TIP]
+> If you want to use LLMAIx only with an OpenAI-compatible API, then you don't need the large CUDA-enabled docker images including llama.cpp.

+1. Clone this repository: `git clone https://github.com/KatherLab/LLMAIx.git`
+2. Go to the repository directory: `cd LLMAIx`
+3. Edit `docker-compose-api.yml` with the `API_URL` and `API_KEY`.
+4. Run the docker image: `docker compose -f docker-compose-api.yml up` (add `-d` to run in detached mode)

-### Build Docker Image
+## Build Docker Image

 Run `docker compose build` inside of the repository.

 > [!Tip]
 > You can specify the compute level of your CUDA-capable GPU in the docker-compose file.
 >
-> Use `86` for compute level 8.6.
+> Use `86` for compute level 8.6 (Ampere generation, except the server GPUs like A100 which need 8.0).
 >
 > Look up here for your GPU: [GPU Compute Capabilites](https://developer.nvidia.com/cuda-gpus)